arnaizaitor/game-of-life/README.md

 # Conway's Game of Life

-To deploy, run '''docker-compose --build'''
+To deploy, run
+  docker-compose --build